jnlon/gmouse/README.md

 ### Misc

-  * I guess we need an obnoxious logo?
+  * Let's add some branding! so we can make mouse better ! -Jasper-
   * LED at bottom of the shell

 ##### Anything else?